F.C. Copenhagen: Champions again

-Copenhagen faced Italian team Lazio for qualification to the 2001–02 Champions League qualification.
+Copenhagen faced Italian team Lazio for qualification to the 2001–02 Champions League.
 A 2–1 win for FCK in the first game proved moot, as Lazio ultimately progressed with a 5–3 aggregate score.
 Copenhagen thus entered the 2001–02 UEFA Cup, where it defeated Dutch giants Ajax 1–0 on a goal from left back Niclas Jensen.
-In the next round, however, German team Borussia Dortmund eliminated Copenhagen.
-The 2001–02 Superliga season also ended in disappointment for København, as Brøndby won the championship on goal difference after FCK had caught up with Brøndby's ten-point lead after the first half of the season.
+In the next round, German powerhouse Borussia Dortmund eliminated Copenhagen.
+The 2001–02 Superliga season also ended in disappointment for the club, as Brøndby won the championship on goal difference after FCK had caught up with Brøndby's ten-point lead after the first half of the season.
 In the second-last round of the 2002–03 Superliga season, FCK faced Brøndby at Brøndby Stadium.
-In extra time, Hjalte Nørregaard scored his first goal for Copenhagen and brought the championship back to Parken.
+In extra time, Hjalte Nørregaard scored his first goal for Copenhagen and brought the championship back to Parken for the club's third ever league title.

 In the Champions League second qualifying round in 2004–05, FCK won the first match against Slovenian club ND Gorica 2–1, but later lost at Parken 0–5.
 Under Backe, Copenhagen went on to win the 2004 and 2006 Danish championships and the 2004 Danish Cup.
 Copenhagen also won the inaugural 2004–05 edition of the Royal League tournament, beating Swedish team IFK Göteborg on penalty shootout in the 2005 final.
 Copenhagen repeated the achievement in the 2006 edition of the tournament, this time beating Norwegian team Lillestrøm SK 1–0 in the 2006 final.
 Backe became the longest-serving coach for FCK before leaving the club in December 2005.
 Former Copenhagen player Ståle Solbakken took over as manager.